dartmouth-cs98/hack-a-thing-2-lil-thing/README.md

 ## Raspberry Pi
-I used the raspberry pi starter kit and played around with turning lights on and playing sounds by pressing buttons.
+I used the raspberry pi starter kit and played around with turning LED lights on and playing sounds by pressing buttons.
+Also played around with inputs/outputs, such as motion sensors and motors.
 ![](IMG_3746.JPG)

 ## What I learned